susanne-sundseth/GSA-tutorials_courses/Accessibility_PDF_gsa.md

 If secure e-signature is not available, typically a signed memorandum is a 508-conformant Word doc that was printed for signature and then scanned.
 If such a multi-page document contains only one or two pages with a signature block, then create a merged PDF document.
 Create a 508-conformant PDF from the Word doc pages without a signature, create a 508-conformant PDF from the scanned signature pages, and then merge the PDFs into one document.
 You must replace the unsigned page from the Word PDF with the scanned signature page.
 Use the Organize pages tool to create the merged document.
 Recheck the merged PDF for conformance.

 > [!Note]
-> After you create a merged PDF, use **Menu > Save as other > Reduced Size PDF** to create the smallest sized document possible.
+> After you create a merged PDF, use **Menu > Save as other > Reduced Size PDF** to create the smallest-sized document possible.